-Accessory Dwelling Unit.
-A dwelling unit created within a one-unit dwelling, above or adjacent to a commercial space in a multi-use building, or in an accessory structure.
+Accessory Dwelling.
+A dwelling unit that is an accessory use, created within a one-unitsingle dwelling, above or adjacent to a commercial space in a multi-use building, or in an accessory structure.
 Also, ADU.

 Accessory Recreational Structures.
 An accessory structure designed to provide recreational benefits to the occupants of the property or its primary users, without being the primary purpose of the property, including but not limited to swimming pools, sports courts, and playgrounds.